| java.lang.Object | ||

 |

-are actually interpreted as a delta to the standard Unicode Collation Algorithm (UCA).
-This differs slightly from other implementations which work with full rules
+Note that the rules are actually interpreted as a delta to the standard Unicode Collation Algorithm (UCA).
+This differs slightly from other implementations which work with full rules specifications and may result in different behavior.

-rules | the collation rules. |
+| rules | the collation rules. |

-NullPointerException | if rules == null . |
+| NullPointerException | if rules == null. |

-ParseException | if rules contains rules with invalid collation rule syntax. |
+| ParseException | if rules contains rules with invalid collation rule syntax. |

 Returns a new collator with the same collation rules, decomposition mode and strength value as this collator.